2025 Louisiana Legislative Update

 Act 124 – Hit and Run Injury Penalty

-Summary: Increases penalties for drivers who flee the scene of an accident resulting in serious bodily injury or death.
-The Act raises both fines and mandatory minimum prison terms, emphasizing accountability and victim justice in hit-and-run incidents.
+Summary: Increases the mandatory minimum time of imprisonment for drivers who flee the scene of an accident resulting in serious bodily injury or death.

 Effective Date: August 1, 2025

-Act 194 – Increased Fines for Emergency Medical Fund
+Act 194 – Increased Fines for Certain Driving Offenses

 Effective Date: June 8, 2025